toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 3. Choose the file you want to compare
 4. Select the dates you'd like to add

+# cleaning up the database

+1. (Data Base Management -> Clean Up DB)
+2. Initially you'll want to compare to the most recent download.
+This will go to the console for user diplay and input.
+3. Once you've done that, run it again and don't compare, to see a list of remaining potential duplicates.
+But becareful, we only are comparing locations and some locations have more than one airshow.

+# checking for cancelled shows

+1. (Data Base Management -> Check For Cancelled Shows)
+2. Follow the prompts.

 # things to do:

+1. fix resizing issue, potentially upgrade to .NET 8.